dev-masih/defgraph/README.md

 * <a href="https://github.com/dev-masih/defgraph/blob/master/Migrate_v3.md">**Changelog and migration guild from version 2 to 3**</a>
 * <a href="https://github.com/dev-masih/defgraph/blob/master/Migrate_v2.md">**Changelog and migration guild from version 1 to 2**</a>

-This module contains functions to create a world map as a shape of a graph and the ability to manipulate it at any time, easily see debug drawing of this graph and move go's inside of this graph with utilizing auto pathfinder with different patterns.
+This module contains functions to create a world map as a shape of a graph and the ability to manipulate it at any time, easily see debug drawing of this graph and move the game objects inside of this graph with utilizing auto pathfinder with different patterns.

-You can define a graph with several nodes and routes between them and the extension takes care of finding and moving your go inside this graph with just one call inside player update function.
+You can define a graph with several nodes and routes between them and the extension takes care of finding and moving your game object inside this graph with just one call inside player update function.
 The gif below shows you this exactly when the destination for all red circles will be selected shuffled between node numbers 6, 18, 14, 2, 4 and 10.

 <img src="examples/raw/static_routing_v4.gif" alt="static routing gif version 4" style="max-width:100%;" />